 by Leon Pantenburg

-After decades of backpacking and scouting, I have learned some ways to cope with rainy weather while camping.
+After decades of backpacking and scouting in all weather, I have learned some ways to cope with the rain while camping.
 (Check out: Ten tips for finding a safe campsite.)

-1. Don’t go: Nooooo!!!!
-Don’t do it!!!!!
-Some of the most enlightening camping is when the bad weather happens and you get to test your equipment and skills and learn how to stay comfortable.
+1. Go in spite of the weather: Some of the most enlightening camping is when the bad weather happens and you get to test your equipment and skills and learn how to stay comfortable.
 Look upon camping as a way to train for an emergency evacuation after a natural disaster.

 2. Take tarps: The first key to a successful rainy camp is to know how to pitch tarp shelters.
 You may have great tents, but nobody wants to sit in one all day to stay dry.
 I like to pitch a main tarp over the picnic table (if available) for a dining/games area, and another as a place to sit and read.
 A multitude of smaller tarp shelters around camp can allow the kids to have their own, and the adults to be able sit around and talk.
 Pitch the tarps first thing.